costajob/apache_log_parser/README.md

 59.173.177.227                 1
 ```

+#### Global report
+If more than one log file is scannd, a global report is printed by collecting all of the parsed data.

 #### Highlight output
 Depending on the standard traffic of your server, you could want to highlight the results that are greater than a specified limit:
 ```shell